 * born in Norway.

+At the Glyndebourne Festival 2019, she has been engaged as a “cover”.
 The soprano performed a wide repertroire at Den Norske Opera, Landestheater Coburg, Oscarsborgoperaen, Oslo Operafestival, Theater Erfurt, Theater Rudolstadt, Tuscia Operafestival: Miss Jessel in Britten’s The Turn of the Screw, Female Chorus in Britten’s The Rape of Lucretia, Diana in Cavalli’s La Calisto, Euridice in Gluck’s Orfeo ed Euridice, Marguerite in Gounod’s Faust, Erste Dame in Mozart’s Die Zauberflöte, Musetta in Puccini’s La bohème, Marenka in Smetana’s The Bartered Bride, Woglinde in Wagner’s Das Rheingold.

 In 2014, Margrethe Fredheim made her debut in Oslo, 2016 she made her debut at Carnegie Hall.
 The concert soloist performed at Cairo Opera House and Kirsten Flagstad Festival.
 A concert soloist, her repertoire includes Bach‘s Christmas Oratorio, Brahms’ Ein deutsches Requiem and Handel’s Messiah, as well as contemporary compositions.
 In 2019, she will sing Mahler’s Symphony N° 2.
 She is also a dedicated lied recitalist.